Time To Rebuild The Malaysian Judiciary

 The causes of the downfall of our judiciary – any judiciary – is not difficult to fathom.

-Such a fall is firstly attributable to (what has been) an imperious, overbearing, intolerant, and a high-handed Executive (read, Government, uppercase ‘G’).
+Such a fall is, attributable, firstly, to (what has been) an imperious, overbearing, intolerant, and a high-handed Executive (read, Government, uppercase ‘G’).

 It was one whose ministers brooked no contrary thought.
 Those in power had no respect for the law.
 And they did not care to practise the rule of law.
 Examples of these abound.
 In the previous regime, ministers, civil servants and their hangers-on were uncrowned kings.
 They were a law unto themselves.
 They were unassailable.
 They sauntered the corridors of power without concern, and impunity.
 The alarming growth of their arbitrary power, consequently, drove any thought of rule of law, or free speech, underground.